Seriously, Why Are People Giving Paris Jackson Attitude About Having Armpit Hair?

 "You just can’t care," she added.
 "Not everybody is going to be happy with what you do.
 If you’re not happy with what you’re doing, that’s a problem.
 If you’re happy, who gives a fuck?”

 Words to live by.
-And it's clear Jackson isn't letting the armpit-haters damage her happiness.
+And it's clear Jackson isn't letting the rando armpit-haters damage her happiness.

 Advertisement